Analytical solution for optimal protocols of weak drivings: Introduction

-This work tries to solve all the complications described above by solving the Euler-Lagrange integral equation of the referred problem in a general way.
-The method is quite general and depends only on the symmetric property of the optimal protocol, which was already found in previous work~\cite{naze2022optimal}.
-I find that the optimal protocol, for any reasonable physical system in the regime proposed, is universal, being composed of a straight line with jumps at the beginning and end of the process, and a series of Dirac deltas and their derivatives.
+The present work goes in the opposite direction and aims to solve the Euler-Lagrange integral equation of the referred problem in a general way.
+The method proposed is quite general and depends only on the time-reversal symmetric property of the optimal protocol~\cite{naze2022optimal,loos2024universal}, which is proven generically.
+I find that the optimal protocol, for any reasonable physical system in the regime proposed, is composed of a straight line with jumps at the beginning and end of the process, and a series of Dirac deltas and their derivatives.
 Also, it depends exclusively on the ratio between the switching time of the process and the relaxation timescale of the system.
-To illustrate the method, I present many examples, from Brownian motion to the Ising chain, whose results corroborate the approach.
-Finally, to overcome the problem if the singular part of the equation is in accord with the hypothesis of linear response theory, an interpretation of the appearance of the Dirac deltas and their derivatives is presented.
+To illustrate the method, I present many examples, from Brownian motion to the Ising chain, recovering already known results~\cite{schmiedl2007optimal,gomez2008optimal} and finding the pattern in new ones.
+The slowly-varying and sudden cases are calculated in their appropriate asymptotic limits.
+At the end, a brief discussion is made about the limits of the available methods present in the literature to produce numerical solutions in the space of distributions.